 • Please notify your surgeon if you develop a fever or respiratory infection prior to your surgery

-• Please be careful to keep your surgery site free of blisters, bits, cuts, etc.
+• Please be careful to keep your surgery site free of blisters, bites, cuts, etc.

 • Please do not bring children to the surgery center.
 They will not be admitted to any clinical area, and children are not allowed to be unattended in the waiting area